Where to Drink in Charleston Right Now

 Cool drinks go down easy in steamy Charleston.
-Madeira wine was the beverage of choice here during colonial times, and today, Charleston’s eclectic bar scene still brims with cosmopolitan glamor: over two dozen local craft breweries are well represented on taps, while bottles on bar walls often showcase the best of Kentucky or Oaxaca.
-The libations are right on par with the city’s stellar cuisine scene, and these 12 spots are among the best places to sip on a delicious drink.
+Madeira wine was the beverage of choice here during colonial times, and today, Charleston’s eclectic bar scene still brims with cosmopolitan glamor.

 The Darling Oyster Bar (Downtown)

 The white tile and exposed brick at this King Street landmark immediately convey elegance.
-That’s part of why many passersby do a double take, then find themselves seated on a mint green barstool, happily chasing raw oysters with an old fashioned.
-The street-facing raw bar lures you in, and over-the-top indulgences like a bloody mary, festooned with a lobster claw, crab leg, and cocktail shrimp (with a hushpuppy garnish) keep you comfortably seated.
+That’s partly why many passersby do a double take, then find themselves seated on a mint green barstool, happily chasing raw oysters with an old fashioned.
+The street-facing raw bar lures you in, and over-the-top indulgences, such as a bloody mary festooned with a lobster claw, crab leg, and cocktail shrimp (with a hushpuppy garnish!), keep you comfortably seated.

 Stars Restaurant – Rooftop & Grill Room (Downtown)

-At sunset and on weekend nights, the laid-back rooftop bar at Stars restaurant is in high demand.
-The contrast of a striking wood bar and wicker furniture embellish the view, which overlooks bustling King Street.
-A dozen wines are available by the glass, but it’s the signature cocktails, such as a frozen negroni and a three-rum punch, that shine the brightest.
-The restaurant downstairs helped forge the trend of open-flame cooking in Charleston—plan on dinner, and enjoy the rooftop as an excellent pre- and post-dinner hangout.
+At sunset and on weekend nights, the laid-back rooftop bar at Stars is in high demand.
+The contrast of a striking wood bar and wicker furniture embellish the view overlooking bustling King Street.
+A dozen wines on tap are available by the glass, but it’s the signature cocktails, such as a frozen negroni and a classic Hemingway daiquiri, that shine the brightest.
+The restaurant downstairs helped forge the trend of open-flame cooking in Charleston—plan on dinner, and enjoy the rooftop as an excellent pre- and post-meal hangout.

 Bourbon N’ Bubbles (Downtown)

-For couples who don’t see eye to eye on what defines the perfect drink, this creative King Street spot strikes the perfect compromise.
+This creative King Street spot strikes the perfect compromise for couples who don’t see eye to eye on what defines the perfect drink.
 The bar’s wall of dark liquor features one of the city’s most extensive bourbon selections.
-Order hard-to-find whiskeys by one or two-ounce pours—or try a flight.
-In a separate room, where bottles reach the over-$1000 mark, Champagne takes center stage.
-Rest assured there are plenty of affordable by-the-pour options.
+Order hard-to-find whiskeys by one- or two-ounce pours—or try a flight.
+In a separate room, Champagne takes center stage and bottles can reach the over-$1000 mark.
+Rest assured there are plenty of affordable by-the-pour options that pair well with shareable snacks such as caviar deviled eggs and blue crab fondue.
 And if you’re feeling indecisive, there’s a solution—the Charleston 75 cocktail mixes bourbon, elderflower liqueur, and sparkling rosé.

 Bar George (James Island)